eugene-zuban/design-patterns/README.md

 ### Directories and files Structure ###

 * the `code` directory includes sub-directories with Design Patterns.
-* Each sub-directory has a name one of the Design Pattern, like `Composite`
+* Each sub-directory has a name one of a Design Pattern, like `Composite`
-* Each design pattern has `example.php` file with a simple code that shows how it works
+* Each design pattern has the `example.php` file with a simple code that shows how it works
 * `tests` directory includes PHPUnit tests